Major Depressive Disorder, Adult

 This condition may be diagnosed based on:

-MDD is confirmed if you have the following symptoms most of the day, nearly every day, in a 2-week period:
+MDD is confirmed if you have either a depressed mood or loss of interest and at least four other MDD symptoms, most of the day, nearly every day, in a 2-week period.

 How is this treated?